FriendsOfTYPO3/tea/Documentation/TestingFramework/Index.rst

-The `Nimut testing framework <https://github.com/Nimut/testing-framework>`__ can support multiple TYPO3 versions at a time, and it provides version-independent abstractions for testing, which makes it the perfect companion for this approach.
+The `Nimut testing framework <https://github.com/Nimut/testing-framework>`__ can support multiple TYPO3 versions at a time, and it provides version-independent abstractions for testing, making it the perfect companion for this approach.

 This is the approach that we have chosen for this extension as we do not want to maintain two branches in parallel.